ZECxR3ap3r/GSC-Projects/README.md

 🛠 GSC Research & Development Archive
-Welcome to my collection of GSC Projects developed over the past few years.
+- Welcome to my collection of GSC Projects developed over the past few years.
 This repository serves as a personal archive for my scripts, ranging from fully functional utility tools to experimental research modules.

 [!IMPORTANT]
-Project Status: Many of these scripts are "Research Grade."
+- Project Status: Many of these scripts are "Research Grade."
 This means they may be incomplete

 🤝 Credits & Licensing
-These projects represent hundreds of hours of trial, error, and research.
+- These projects represent hundreds of hours of trial, error, and research.

-If you use any part of this code in your own projects, credit would be greatly appreciated.
-A simple link back to this repository or a mention in your project’s "Credits" section.
+- If you use any part of this code in your own projects, credit would be greatly appreciated!